 Rameshwari is very good as the mother.
 She doesn’t take nonsense from anyone, but she had a softer side too.
 There were some really nice domestic moments in the first half of the film.
 As soon as her husband dies she starts to think of how she can continue to live in the world that has so betrayed her family.
 The answer is to change the world and she gets on task immediately.
 This is such an unhealthy parent child relationship but the film wants us to understand that they were forced to become serial killers because corrupt society and the law did not allow them to remain innocent.
 She never repents of her actions but is worried about how it might impact her beloved son.
 The film ends with her being congratulated for being a righteous woman and building the future of the nation.
 A future built on serial killer vigilantes?
 Oh well, as long as they only kill the bad people…

 Rakshita was not bad but she had a thankless and poorly written role.
 I’ve read several reviews that think Janakis’s harassment of Rama is some manifestation of a woman owning her sexuality and should be celebrated.
 Some of those reviewers would be the first to cry ‘creepy/rapey/stalker’ when a male character behaves in the same way so I am not sure why they think this is a good thing.
 The whole drawn out gag with her pressing her breasts against Rama and teasing him with her newspaper padding went on for far too long.
 She does get a few good lines and I liked that she was unafraid, but I’m not sure if that was bravery or lack of self awareness.
-This song is quite amusing though as Rama rebukes Janaki for behaving as though he is hers for the taking.
+This song (which I could only find online in the Tamil version) is quite amusing though as Rama rebukes Janaki for behaving as though he is hers for the taking.

 I eventually warmed a little to Janaki a little.
 She stops just being irritating and does some practical and smart things which was a relief.
 While I like seeing a heroine with more to do than look pretty this is not really a character I want to see more of.